elhispanopolako/legoSwipe/README.md

 Getting Started
 To experience Lego Swipe, follow these steps:

-Clone the repository: git clone https://github.com/elhispanopolako/tinder-demo.git Navigate to the project directory: cd tinder-demo
+Clone the repository: git clone https://github.com/elhispanopolako/legoSwipe.git Navigate to the project directory: cd legoSwipe

 Contributing
 Lego Swipe is an open-source project, and we welcome contributions from the Lego community.
 Feel free to open issues, submit pull requests, or share your ideas on how to make the Lego swiping experience even more enjoyable.